 All natural reading has a purpose - i.e. you need new knowledge and the text has that knowledge, you want to be entertained, you want to better understand something.
 When you are assigned reading, this is no longer always the case (some of us are motivated to learn just to expand our horizons, others are content with what they already know), so I will be providing your "purpose" to give you a way to approach the text.

-- Read for author's bias factual information vs. personal commentary - Read for ways the author tries (you decide if she succeeds) to mitigate the shock/horror/grossness of these topics
+- Read for author's bias factual information vs. personal commentary - Read for ways the author mitigates and/or intensifies the shock/horror/grossness/ uncomfortableness of these topics.

 After you finish the books, create your analysis.